Last Updated on February 19, 2024

 Paris is relatively easy to navigate for your average person– but for those with disabilities or physical limitations (say, a baby in a stroller), it can be suprisingly challenging.

-When visiting Paris for the first time, many travelers are daunted by the Paris Metro in particular.
-Its seemingly endless tunnels– which often take you up and down many flights of stairs for no apparent reason– can be exhausting and near-impossible if you have too much gear with you.
+When visiting Paris for the first time, many travelers are especially daunted by the Paris Metro.
+It’s got seemingly endless tunnels, which often take you up and down many flights of stairs for no apparent reason.
+These can be exhausting and feel nearly impossible to manage if you have too much gear with you.

 Unless you have four strong arms available to lift the stroller, baby, and any other equipment up and down the stairs and/or escalators, taking the Metro is going to be a challenge, to say the least.